Mount Washburn

-Mount Washburn, elevation 10219 ft, is a prominent mountain peak in the Washburn Range in Yellowstone National Park, Wyoming.
+Mount Washburn, elevation 10219 ft, is a prominent mountain peak in the Washburn Range in Yellowstone National Park, Wyoming, United States.
 The peak was named in 1870 to honor Henry D. Washburn, leader of the Washburn–Langford–Doane Expedition.
 The Washburn Range is one of two mountains ranges completely within the boundaries of Yellowstone.

 History

 On August 29, 1870, members of the Washburn-Langford-Doane Expedition ascended the peak they named Mount Washburn after their expedition leader, Henry D. Washburn.
 A portion of Lt.
 Gustavus Cheyney Doane's description is quoted below:

 Mount Washburn became a very popular tourist attraction early in the park's history.
 Many tourist accounts tell of a trip to the summit of Mount Washburn.
 In 1879, Mrs. Elizabeth D. Wickes of Boulder, Montana, in a party of eight men and five ladies, spent six weeks touring the park.
 Her account of Mount Washburn follows:

 In 1914, two years before automobiles were allowed in Yellowstone, noted author Elbert Hubbard and his wife Alice spent two weeks touring Yellowstone.
 In a short article written after the trip—A Little Journey to the Yellowstone Hubbard described his visit to Mount Washburn.